Skip to main content

 DB lockSQLite advisory lock taken by the running crewshipd process.
 Admin commands probe for it on startup; if held, the command refuses to run with the exact message that tells the operator to crewship stop first.
 This prevents a half-applied write from racing the server’s own connection.

 list-usersReads the users table and renders it via text/tabwriter.
-Email, role, created-at, last-login.
+Email, name, created-at, lockout status (- / LOCKED until <ts> / expired <ts>), failed-login count, workspace roles.
+Footer summarizes the active-lockout count with a hint to reset-password when any exist.
+Accepts --locked-only to filter to just the currently-locked accounts.
 Usually run before reset-password to verify the email row exists with the expected casing.

 promoteRewrites a single workspace_members row.
 Refuses to demote the last OWNER of a workspace — the constraint lives in the same transaction so a botched call can’t leave a workspace ownerless.